Food prices: 21st century price history

+Distinctive trajectories of food security and food price inflation, 2015–2023.

+Relationship between food insecurity and food prices, 2014–2024.

 It is rare for price spikes to hit all major foods in most countries at once, but food prices suffered all-time peaks in 2008 and 2011, posting a 15% and 12% deflated increase year-over-year, representing prices higher than any data collected.
 One reason for the increase in food prices may be the increase in oil prices at the same time.

-In June 2011, food price inflation in the United Kingdom reached its highest rate in nearly two years, driven primarily by rising energy costs.
-According to the British Retail Consortium, food prices increased by 4.9% compared to the previous year.
-The inflationary pressures affected businesses across the food supply chain, including Gail's Bakery, where Managing Director Tom Molnar reported significant impacts on their operations.
-Economist Brian Hilliard from Societe Generale highlighted that the surge in oil prices was a key factor driving the overall increase in food costs.

 It is rare for the spikes to hit all major foods in most countries at once.
 Food prices rose 4% in the United States in 2007, the highest increase since 1990, and are expected to climb as much again in 2008.
 As of December 2007, 37 countries faced food crises, and 20 had imposed some sort of food-price controls.
 In China, the price of pork jumped 58% in 2007.
 In the 1980s and 1990s, farm subsidies and support programs allowed major grain exporting countries to hold large surpluses which could be tapped during food shortages to keep prices down.
 However, new trade policies have made agricultural production much more responsive to market demands, putting global food reserves at their lowest since 1983.

 Food prices are rising, wealthier Asian consumers are westernizing their diets, and farmers and nations of the third world are struggling to keep up the pace.
 Asian nations have contributed at a more rapid growth rate in the past five years to the global fluid and powdered milk manufacturing industry.
 In 2008, this accounted for more than 30% of production with China accounting for more than 10% of both production and consumption in the global fruit and vegetable processing and preserving industry.
-The trend is similarly evident in industries such as soft drink and bottled water manufacturing, as well as global cocoa, chocolate, and sugar confectionery manufacturing, forecast to grow by 5.7% and 10.0% respectively during 2008 in response to soaring demand in Chinese and Southeast Asian markets.
+The trend is similarly evident in industries such as soft drink and bottled water manufacturing, as well as global cocoa, chocolate, and sugar confectionery manufacturing.